 Tourism Nova Scotia will invest its marketing dollars in markets that will attract the highest value visitors to Nova Scotia.

 - Focus on world class experiences.

 Tourism Nova Scotia will lead tourism experience and sector development through a “world class” lens to support attracting first-time visitors to the province.

 - Build Nova Scotia’s tourism confidence.

-Alignment of effort is also key to success.
-Tackling an aggressive tourism revenue goal means that everyone has to be focused on aligning with that goal, and everyone has to “own their role”.
+Collaboration and alignment of effort are key to success.
+That means that all tourism players must rally behind a common goal, and everyone must “own their role.”
 Following are the roles identified for Nova Scotia tourism industry stakeholders:

 Community is defined as municipalities, destination marketing organizations, and regional tourism industry associations.
 Community includes all Nova Scotia residents.
 Personal interactions with Nova Scotians are critical to the visitor experience and influence the desire of visitors to recommend Nova Scotia as a vacation destination and to become repeat visitors.
 Community roles include:

 - Partner with industry to deliver destination development and marketing